NCCE cautions security against threats of vigilantism, fundamentalism and secessionism

 He added that if those elements had been out there to wreak havoc, they would have done so easily.

-Mr Sackey, therefore, encouraged the security services to nose for intelligence and share the intelligence so as to preclude such elements from gaining a foothold.
+Mr Sackey, therefore, encouraged the security services to nose for intelligence and share the intelligence to preclude such elements from gaining a foothold.

-He also advised them to eschew intra-service rivalry and politicization, which ultimately work against the efficiency and effectiveness of the Services.
+He also advised them to eschew intra service rivalry and intra service politicization which ultimately work against the efficiency and effectiveness of the services.